 >> Additional history and links

 Diversion is a term used by juvenile justice system professionals to refer to very different things.
-In the field, 'diversion' may refer to the decision for a less severe alternative action, a program, or an outcome.
-Community diversions occur before a court referral is otherwise required.
-Court diversions occur once a referral to court is imminent but alternatives to avoid judicial action, a record of adjudication, and/or secure incarceration are available.
+In the field, 'diversion' may refer to a program, a decision for less severe alternative action, or an outcome.
+Community diversions occur before the decision to make a juvenile court referral is required, as with a "police diversion".
+Court diversions occur when a juvenile is accused of violating the law and the situation falls under the jurisdiction of the juvenile court, but alternative court processing can be pursued instead of prosecution, adjudication, or incarceration.

 - The decision to divert occurs when there is discretion to select alternatives that keep youth from entering or progressing to higher levels of juvenile court involvement.